 Gumutindo is a co-op in the valley of Mt.
 Elgon on the eastern border of Uganda.
 They have 7,000 members from the Bgisu and Sabiny tribes.
-The coop has encouraged women to process their coffee separately so now they offer a variety of women’s coffees as well.
-The coop is 100% Fair Trade and 95% organic striving to certify the last 5% as organic.
+The co-op has encouraged women to process their coffee separately so now they offer a variety of women’s coffees as well.
+They are 100% Fair Trade and 95% organic, striving to certify the last 5% as organic.
 The farmers enhance the fertility of the soil with compost, mulch, and other organic matter to maintain the biodiversity of the land.
-The coffee is hand-picked and wet-processed at individual farms; then brought to the new storage facility that was built in 2005 using cross-ventilation to store coffee at cooler temperatures.
-Producers are then encouraged to cup the coffees at the facility to help distriguish the difference in quality of under ripe cherries.
-Gumutindo means “excellent quality” in the local language and we look forward to building a relationship with the coop to help them share their quality coffee with our customers.
+The coffee is hand-picked and wet-processed at individual farms, then brought to the new storage facility that was built in 2005 using cross-ventilation to store coffee at cooler temperatures.
+Producers are then encouraged to cup the coffees at the facility to help distinguish the difference in quality of under-ripe to ripe cherries.
+Gumutindo means “excellent quality” in the local language and we look forward to sharing this quality coffee with our customers.

 Certifications: Fair Trade, Organic.

 One of the ways we love to enjoy this coffee at home is the French Press.